Traveling between Osaka and Kyoto is easier than ever. The two cities are well-connected and there are numerous ways of making the journey.

 Covered by JR Pass

-There are Shinkansen departing from Shin-Osaka to Kyoto Station from 6:00 a.m to 08:01 p.m., one every 10 minutes approx. If only count those covered by JR Pass, one every 25 minutes approx.
+There are Shinkansen departing from Shin-Osaka to Kyoto Station from 6:00 a.m to 08:01 p.m., one every 10 minutes approx. If you only count those covered by JR Pass, there is one every 25 minutes approx.

 JR Kyoto line